×

 What is the weather like in Ecuador?

 "The weather in Ecuador is generally warm and humid, with temperatures ranging from the mid-60s to the mid-80s Fahrenheit throughout the year.
 The coastal regions tend to be more humid and tropical, while the highlands are cooler and drier.
-The rainy season typically runs from December to May, with the heaviest rainfall occurring in March and April," commented one expat living in Ecuador.
+The rainy season typically runs from December to May, with the heaviest rainfall occurring in March and April," commented one expat who moved to Ecuador.

 "Just about perfect most of the year; May through November the average day time temperature is 78 degrees, low 60s. at night.
 The Pacific Ocean supplies a delightful breeze on most days and sunshine.
 January through April, hottest time of the year; temperature can reach upper 80s during the day and low 70s at night, rain normally occurs overnight and occasionally throughout the day," remarked one expat living in San Jacinto.